-- 1. Evaluate how the Cold War and decolonization are intertwined in the history of this period. - 2.
-Analyze how political and economic power shifts occurred as a result of World War II and how these shifts led to the Cold War. - 3.
-Evaluate the connection between nationalism and decolonization movements during the period of the Cold War. - 4.
-Use historical thinking skills and reasoning practices such as historical comparison, continuity and change over time, and sourcing to analyze historical events. - 5.
+- 1. Understand the causes and consequences of World War I and how this war was the first global and total war. - 2.
+Evaluate how capitalism affected the first global war. - 3.
+Understand the causes and consequences of historical events that occurred during World War I, such as the Russian Revolution and the Armenian Genocide. - 4.
+Assess the effects of the First World War on the communities that participated. - 5.
+Use historical thinking practices and reasoning skills such as historical comparison and continuity and change over time to analyze historical events and processes. - 6.
 Create and support arguments using historical evidence to communicate conclusions through individual or shared writing.

-Unit 9: Globalization 1900 to Present
+Unit 9: Globalization

-Unit 9 Problem: How are our lives today similar and different, and how can history help explain these variations and commonalities?
+Unit 9 Problem: How are our lives today similar and different, and what history explains these variations and commonalities?

-- 1. The period from 1750 to today has been an unit in which human rights and the rights of citizenship have been expanding.
-So why has genocide been so widespread during the late twentieth and early twenty-first centuries? - 1.
+- 1. The period from 1750 has been an era in which human rights and rights of citizenship have been expanding.
+So why has genocide been so widespread during the late twentieth and early twenty-first centuries? - 2.
 Globalization has made it possible for us to efficiently produce and distribute goods around the world.
-What are the pros and cons of this increase in industrial production? - 2.
+What are the pros and cons of this increase in industrial production? - 3.
 How has the more rapid movement of people and ideas through global networks changed our sense of identity, and how have people responded to these changes?

 - 1. Assess how globalization both positively and negatively affects human communities, networks, and production and distribution. - 2.
 Evaluate how globalization has impacted inequality around the world. - 3.
 Investigate how different groups have responded to globalization. - 4.
 Analyze how human rights have been impacted in a modern world. - 5.
 Analyze how globalization has impacted the environment. - 6.
-Use historical thinking skills and reasoning practices such as claim testing, historical comparison, causation, and continuity and change over time to analyze historical events and processes. - 7.
+Use historical thinking practices and reasoning skills such as claim testing, historical comparison, continuity and change over time, and claim testing to analyze historical events and processes. - 7.
 Create and support arguments using historical evidence to communicate conclusions through individual or shared writing.